David-Manniche/TheMarket/readme.txt

-    => 045307 - as free shipping is not there on catalog but lies in import/export => 045317 - seller end> messages> name of shop is listing twice in front of text box => 045315 - Shipping tax code is wrong in case of avalara tax plugin
+    => 045307 - as free shipping is not there on catalog but lies in import/export => 045317 - seller end> messages> name of shop is listing twice in front of text box => 045315 - Shipping tax code is wrong in case of avalara tax plugin => 043189 - some variation in price when product price is incl. tax and multiple qty are added to cart
 --------------------TV-9.2.3.20201117------------------------
     => 045217 - Price inclusive tax handling for Tax api's.
     => 045358 - while purchasing subscription plan on applying coupon> button is not proper